Sector-specific legislation and the National Land Register [GN43]

 Please contact theDepartment of Communication and the Arts on 1800 254 649 for further details on foreign ownership in the telecommunications sector.

 National land register

-Under the Register of Foreign Ownership of Agricultural Land Act 2015, foreign investors are required to report their existing agricultural landholdings and any acquisitions or disposals to the Australian Taxation Office regardless of the value of that land.
+Under the Register of Foreign Ownership of Water or Agricultural Land Act 2015, foreign investors are required to report their existing agricultural landholdings and any acquisitions or disposals to the Australian Taxation Office regardless of the value of that land.
 All existing holdings were required to be registered with the Australian Taxation Office by 29 February 2016 and any new interests must be registered within 30 days of acquisition.

 For further information on the land register, visit the Australian Taxation Office website or contact them on 1800 050 377.

 Important notice: This Guidance Note provides a summary of the relevant law.
 As this Note tries to avoid legal language wherever possible it may include some generalisations about the law.
 Some provisions of the law referred to have exceptions or important qualifications, not all of which may be described here.
 The Commonwealth does not guarantee the accuracy, currency or completeness of any information contained in this document and will not accept responsibility for any loss caused by reliance on it.
 Your particular circumstances must be taken into account when determining how the law applies to you.
 This Guidance Note is therefore not a substitute for obtaining your own legal advice.